0

 In compliance with the provisions of the Decree, on 17 March 2020 the Company adopted, by resolution of the Board of Directors, its organisation, management, and control Model, which was later updated on 14 March 2022.
 Both the adoption and the updating of this document are within the exclusive competence of the administrative body.

-The Model, taking inspiration also on the Guidelines for the drawing of organisation, management and control Models under Legislative Decree No. 231 of 8 June 2001, issued by Confindustria in the version of June 2021, was prepared by keeping into account of the structure and activity materially carried out by the Company, its market of reference, and the nature and size of its organisation.
+The Model, taking inspiration also from the Guidelines for the drawing of organisation, management and control Models under Legislative Decree No. 231 of 8 June 2001, issued by Confindustria in the version of June 2021, was prepared by taking into account the structure and activity materially carried out by the Company, its market of reference, and the nature and size of its organisation.
 The Company began the process by drawing a preliminary analysis of its corporate context, and then analysed the areas of activity that are potentially most exposed to risk with regard to the commission of the crimes listed in the Decree.
-The analysis included: history of the Company, its corporate context, the context of the industry in which it operates, its organisational chart, the corporate governance system in place, the system of mandates and powers of attorney, the agreements in place with third-parties, also with regard to the service agreements that regulate infra-group dealings, its day-to-day operations, and the practices and procedures formally laid-down and distributed within the Company for the performance of operations.
+The analysis included: the history of the Company, its corporate context, the context of the industry in which it operates, its organisational chart, the corporate governance system in place, the system of mandates and powers of attorney, the agreements in place with third parties, including service agreements that regulate infra-group dealings, its day-to-day operations, and the practices and procedures formally laid down and distributed within the Company for the performance of operations.

 For the purposes of drawing this document, the Company proceeded to: